11nithin/Kickstarter-Analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-Based on the outcomes based on goal data.
-Goal with amount less than $5000 have the highest success rate.
-But the goal has no big impact on the outcome.
+Based on the outcomes based on goal data, Goal with amount less than $5000 have the highest successful outcome.
+But the Goal amount has no big impact on the outcome.
 Goal $25,000 to $35,000 success rate is much lesser than the goal $35,000 to $45,000

 - What are some limitations of this dataset?

 This dataset doesn’t show what group of people (age, sex etc.) are contributing to each category.
-That would be beneficial data for future campaigns
+That would be beneficial data for future campaigns.

 - What are some other possible tables and/or graphs that we could create?